Plan a Micro Wedding: Checklist and Timeline

 • Send out Save the Date cards.

-• Order bridesmaid dresses.
+• Select and order bridesmaid dresses.

 • Choose your florist.